strandborg/AlsavoCtrl/README.md

   --listen                    Keep listening for status updates -g,--logfile TEXT           Write log to file
   ```

+Running AlsavoCtrl without config_idx and value will query the current status and config values as JSON and exit.

 # Known status and config parameter indices